beginning of content

 Key facts

-• When people say they have a chest infection, they mean an infection of their airways or lungs.
+• A chest infection is an infection of your airways or lungs.

 • A chest infection can cause a cough and trouble breathing.